Liquidity and Financial Condition

 Jul.
 31, 2018

 |Liquidity and Financial Condition||

-The Company has sustained losses in all reporting periods since inception, with an inception-to-date loss of $187.8 million as of January 31, 2020, which raises substantial doubt.
-Further, the Company has never generated any cash from its operations and does not expect to generate meaningful cash in the near term.
+The Company has sustained losses in all reporting periods since inception, with an inception-to date-loss of $134.1 million as of July 31, 2018 which raises substantial doubt.
+Further, the Company has never generated any cash from its operations and does not expect to generate such cash in the near term.
 Consequently, the Company will need additional capital to continue operating its business and fund its planned operations, including research and development, clinical trials and, if regulatory approval is obtained, commercialization of its product candidates.
 In addition, the Company will require additional financing if it desires to in-license or acquire new assets, research and develop new compounds or new technologies and pursue related patent protection, or obtain any other intellectual property rights or other assets.

 As of July 31, 2018, the Company had a cash, cash equivalents and total investment securities balance of $27.0 million.
 The Company had cash of $3.2 million and cash equivalents of $0.6 million for a total cash and cash equivalent balance of $3.8 million.
 In addition, the Company had short-term investment securities of $23.2 million.
 Cash flows from financing activities continued to provide the primary source of our liquidity.
 Net cash provided by financing activities was $38.9 million during the year ended July 31, 2018 which was primarily attributable to the net proceeds received from our October 2017 offerings, November 2017 warrant exercise inducement offering, February 2018 offering and the exercise of certain stock options and warrants (See Note 7).